Fact-checked by the CapitalLendingNews editorial team

 Should a new graduate pay off student loans or invest first?

-If your employer offers a 401(k) match, contribute at least enough to capture that match before accelerating loan payments — it is an immediate 100% return on investment.
-After securing the match, use the interest rate comparison: if your loan rate exceeds expected investment returns, prioritize debt.
+If your employer offers a 401(k) match, contribute at least enough to capture that match before accelerating loan payments.
+It is an immediate 100% return on investment.
+After securing the match, compare your loan rate against expected investment returns: if your loan rate exceeds those returns, prioritize debt.
 Our breakdown of the debt avalanche vs. snowball method can help structure your payoff strategy.

 What is lifestyle inflation and how does it affect new graduates?